 The heart-healthy omega-3, memory-booster

-Walnuts are an excellent source of vitamins and minerals like Copper, folic acid, phosphorus, vitamin B6, and Vitamin E, which is essential to cell production and promoting a functional immune system.
+Walnuts are an excellent source of vitamins and minerals like Copper, folic acid, phosphorus, vitamin B6, and Vitamin E, which are essential to cell production and promoting a functional immune system.

 They’re also very high in brain-healthy antioxidants and omega-3 fatty acids.
 Sufferers of CFS often experience the symptom of “Brain Fog,” marked by clouded thinking, memory, and concentration problems, especially after physical exertion.

 Doctors don’t entirely understand why this symptom accompanies Chronic Fatigue Syndrome, so it’s difficult to understand how to specifically target this symptom with a treatment.
 However, doing what we can to improve brain health, overall, is the best we can do, and walnuts are considered the top nut for brain health.

 According to Brain HQ “They have a significantly high concentration of DHA, a type of Omega-3 fatty acid.
 Among other things, DHA has been shown to protect brain health in newborns, improve cognitive performance in adults, and prevent or ameliorate age-related cognitive decline.”
 So including walnuts into your diet may help with this troubling symptom.